-EggPlant is another GUI automation testing tool developed by TestPlant.
+Keysight’s Eggplant is another GUI automation testing tool developed by TestPlant.
 It involves machine learning and artificial intelligence to shift from manual testing to automated testing, ensuring the rapid release of mobile applications.
 It effectively tests mobile applications that run on Android and iOS systems.

-Users can install EggPlant on Windows, Linux, and macOS operating systems.
+Users can install Eggplant on Windows, Linux, and macOS operating systems.
 It doesn’t require creating different tests for different platforms and devices; one script with all platforms or devices will support it.